0xanujs/TiniestBlockchain/README.md

-This project is the Tiniest Blockchain with a tutorial by aunyks - https://gist.github.com/aunyks
+This project is the Tiniest Blockchain called EmberCoin with a tutorial by aunyks - https://gist.github.com/aunyks